Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/title-screens.md

 ## API

 New Horizons provides an API method to register and build custom title screens dynamically.
-Keep in mind you can only choose configs or api not both.
+Keep in mind you can only choose config or api not both as they don't merge.

 ```csharp title="INewHorizons.cs"
 /// <summary>